TreeViz/metastyle/documentation/nexss specification.md

-#TSS Specification
+#nexss specification

+**NOTE: Are we calling this "nexss", "TSS", or "TreeSS"?**

+## Introduction
+**Concept:** To design a style sheet that can be easily formatted by the user to create publishable quality phylogenetic trees that have a meta-tag that would include the tree and full annotations and style sheets.
+Someone can then share not only the tree and data but also the style.
+People can then version control tree quality images.

+The idea is based on cascading style sheets, where the "tree" provides semantic content, but the manner in which that content is displayed is controlled by the style sheet.
+The most common tree file format is based on the Newick descriptor, but this format is too limiting for detailed semantic markup.
+Therefore, while the style sheet concept described herein can certainly be applied to trees stored in Newick format (or those formats that embed Newick trees, such as Nexus), the amount of styling available to Newick trees is limited.
+For full flexibility of display properties, trees would have to be stored in a more extendable format, such as NeXML.

-##TSS namespace
+##nexss namespace
-TSS has the xmlns namespace xmlns:tss="http://www.phylotastic.org/tss"
+nexss has the xmlns namespace xmlns:nexss="http://www.phylotastic.org/nexss"

 ##NeXML Annotations

 Annotations to nodes and edges are specified in the NeXML file as meta tags, with the following general format:

-<code><meta id="meta1" property="tss:prop_name" content="prop_value" xsi:type="nex:LiteralMeta" datatype="xsd:string"/></code>
+<code><meta id="meta1" property="nexss:prop&#95;name" content="prop&#95;value" xsi:type="nex:LiteralMeta" datatype="xsd:string"/></code>

 Some specific examples

-> <code><meta id="meta2" property="tss:taxonomic_level" content="family" xsi:type="nex:LiteralMeta" datatype="xsd:string"/></code>
+<code><meta id="meta2" property="nexss:taxonomic&#95;level" content="family" xsi:type="nex:LiteralMeta" tatype="xsd:string"/></code>

-> <code><meta id="meta3" property="tss:allele_freq" content="[70,10,20]" xsi:type="nex:LiteralMeta" datatype="xsd:string"/></code>
+<code><meta id="meta3" property="nexss:allele&#95;freq" content="[70,10,20]" xsi:type="nex:LiteralMeta" datatype="xsd:string"/></code>

-> <code><meta id="meta4" property="tss:trophic_level" content="carnivore" xsi:type="nex:LiteralMeta" datatype="xsd:string"/></code>
+<code><meta id="meta4" property="nexss:trophic&#95;level" content="carnivore" xsi:type="nex:LiteralMeta" datatype="xsd:string"/></code>

-> <code><meta id="meta5" property="tss:bootstrap" content="70" xsi:type="nex:LiteralMeta" datatype="xsd:string"/></code>
+<code><meta id="meta5" property="nexss:bootstrap" content="70" xsi:type="nex:LiteralMeta" datatype="xsd:string"/></code>

-> <code><meta id="meta6" property="tss:extinct" content="" xsi:type="nex:LiteralMeta" datatype="xsd:string"/></code>
+<code><meta id="meta6" property="nexss:extinct" content="" xsi:type="nex:LiteralMeta" datatype="xsd:string"/></code>

 To meet notational standards, the id should be unique for every annotation, but is not used as part of the styling.
-The xsi:type is required, but is also not used and should always be xsi:type=”nex:LiteralMeta”.
-The datatype is also required, but for simplicity it is always datatype=”xsd:string” (strictly speaking, not all content will be strings, but we’ll let the viewer decide that as necessary).
-The property value should begin with “tss” to indicate it is a potential styling annotation.
-The name of the property, which will be used in the tss sheet to indicate classes comes after the colon.
+The <code>xsi:type</code> is required, but is also not used and should always be <code>xsi:type="nex:LiteralMeta"</code>.
+The datatype is also required, but for simplicity it is always <code>datatype="xsd:string"</code> (strictly speaking, not all content will be strings, but we’ll let the viewer decide that as necessary).
+The property value should begin with "nexss" to indicate it is a potential styling annotation.
+The name of the property, which will be used in the nexss sheet to indicate classes comes after the colon.
 Strictly speaking there should be an additional file generated with the NeXML annotations which defines each property, although this is not actually used as part of the styling.
 Content can be text, number, or an array (specified by []).
-Content is also optional if one just wants to add an unspecified tag, such as the property listed as extinct.
+Content is also optional if one just wants to add an unspecified tag, such as the property listed as extinct in the final example above.
 There is no restriction on what sort of content can be annotated to a node or an edge, but some properties only logically belong to one or another and the specific rendering options vary depending on whether the property is on a node or an edge (see below).

-Within the tss, a specific annotation is referred to by its property name (without the css).
+Within the nexss, a specific annotation is referred to by its property name (without the nexss).
 To refer to only a specific value of a property, use . notation.
 Thus

-> <code>trophic_level</code>
+<code>trophic_level</code>

 would refer to any node/edge annotated with a trophic_level, while

-> <code>trophic_level.herbivore</code>
+<code>trophic_level.herbivore</code>

 would refer to only those with trophic levels whose content is “herbivore”.
 For numeric values for which one wants to specify a range of content, use the following notation

-> <code>bootstrap[min=0][max=50]</code>
+<code>bootstrap[min=0][max=50]</code>

 to specify bootstrap properties with values between 0 and 50 (inclusive).

-The tss file itself is set up exactly like a css file to allow existing css parsers to work on it.
-While much of the tss is the same as in css, some of it is unique to drawing trees.
-It is up to the tree renderer to know how to use the results, but the tokenization should be handled by any css parser without modification.
+The nexss file itself is set up exactly like a css file to allow existing css parsers to work on it.
+While much of the nexss is the same as in css, some of it is unique to drawing trees.
+It is up to the tree renderer to know how to use the results, but the tokenization can be handled by any css parser without modification.

-Below are described the tss components and properties.
+Below are described the nexss components and properties.

 ##General Components
-###Canvas
+These are components which apply globally to the rendering of a tree, and would apply equally well to trees stored in any format (Newick, NeXML, etc.).

+###Figure
-The canvas represents the rendering box for the tree.
+The figure represents the rendering box for the tree.
 This is functionally similar to the body of an html document.

-<pre><code>
-canvas {
+<pre>figure {
   background-color: white;
      /* one might consider supporting other background elements, such as images */
   height: 100%;
   width: 100%;
-     /* the size of the canvas in which the tree will be drawn.
+     /* the size of the figure in which the tree will be drawn.
 For many viewers the default is the window size, but this would only specification of both larger and smaller areas as necessary.
 Allowable values should be interpreted through general css parameters, including